If you have questions about our online rehab programs, please search this page first.

 If you did Prenatal Core Training with us during your pregnancy, it is safe to slowly start back as soon as 24 hours after delivery.
 This healing process will help you connect with and care for yourself and your baby.
 If you did not do core training with us during pregnancy, we recommend waiting 6 weeks before starting Core Foundations for postpartum rehabilitation.

 It is recommended to at least make your diastasis smaller and improve core connection before getting pregnant again.
 However, if you do get pregnant and have not yet done core rehabilitation, it is best to start as soon as you can to keep the diastasis from getting larger.
-Our Core Foundations program is completely safe to do while pregnant.
+Our Prenatal Core Training program is completely safe to do while pregnant.

 We have a course just for you!
 Our Core Preparations for Cesarean Birth course is designed to strengthen your abdominals during pregnancy to reduce recovery time.
 It will also give you the muscle memory to more easily do the exercises after the birth.